2

 Applicants whose first language is not English must satisfy the College that they have a sufficient command of spoken and written English to meet the demands of their chosen programme.
 IELTS Academic or equivalent is therefore required at 6.5 overall with no less than 6.0 in any component.

-You can find out more about equivalent qualifications here.
+You can find out more about equivalent qualifications, along with details about any exemptions, here.

 International students